Lecturer in Organizational Behavior

 In 2003 Bill Guttentag won an Academy Award for the documentary Twin Towers (Universal).
 He has also has received a second Oscar, three additional Oscar nominations, a Peabody Award, three Emmy Awards, two additional Emmy nominations, two Writers Guild Award nominations, a Producers Guild Award nomination, and a Robert Kennedy Journalism Award.

 His films have been selected for the Sundance Film Festival three times, Tribeca four times, and have played at numerous American and international film festivals.
 They have also received a number of special screenings internationally and in the US, including at the Harvard Kennedy School and the White House.

 Nanking won awards at a number of US and international film festivals (including Sundance and Hong Kong), and after its theatrical release, played on Cinemax.
 Guttentag was nominated for a WGA award for the film, and won a Peabody Award and Emmy Award.
 Nanking’s international release included China, where it became the highest grossing theatrical documentary in Chinese history.

-Soundtrack for a Revolution had its US premiere at the Tribeca Film Festival and its international premiere at Cannes.
+Soundtrack for a Revolution had its US premiere at the Tribeca Film Festival and its international premiere at The Cannes Film Festival.
 The film was released theatrically by Area 23a, and later aired on PBS.
-Guttentag was nominated for WGA and Producer’s Guild awards, and a Humanitas Prize for the film, which also won awards at several US and international film festivals.
+Guttentag was nominated for WGA and Producer’s Guild awards, and a Humanitas Prize for the film, which also won awards at US and international film festivals.

 He has directed films for HBO, ABC, CBS, Turner, and others.
 His films include The Cocaine War, an ABC News/Peter Jennings Reporting special on the drug war in South America, and You Don't Have to Die, a film he made for HBO, for which he also won an Oscar.